Peilong/peilong-website/content/courses/cs121/_index.md

 ---

-The fundamental concepts of computer science, with an emphasis on Java programming.
+The fundamental concepts of computer science, with an emphasis on Python programming.

 ## Instructor: